 1. Curb Your Screen Time

 It’s already been determined that electronics are causing many to lose focus.
 The easy access to social media sites, online videos, and endless web pages can spin our minds in constant circles.
-There are almost too much information and entertainment for us to handle.
+There is almost too much information and entertainment for us to handle.

 2. Remove Distractions